 |Full-time Electives||<=60%||>= 40%||As needed for lack of mastery|

 |EMBA||<=70%||>=30%||As needed for lack of mastery|

 |Intl.
 Exec MBA||<=50%||>=50%||As needed for lack of mastery|

 - The distribution will not be suitable for all classes.
 For instance, faculty teaching a small-enrollment elective or seminar may not choose to give any grades of C, D, or F. Similarly, the grading distribution would not be appropriate for directed readings courses.

 - From time to time, a faculty member may decide that the distribution does not apply to a standard class.
 For instance, the class may perform particularly well or poorly.
 The faculty member should, in his or her syllabus, reserve the right to vary the distribution.

 - We recommend the faculty use total enrollment at the end of the first seven weeks of class or when the Attend List is made available, as the measure of the number of students in the class on which to base the percentage of various grades.
 Students who drop after this day may be counted in the percentage of students receiving an F for the course.

 Early Grade Reporting

-Given MBA-PM students often receive reimbursement for classes, we provide an early grade listing on official letterhead from our office each semester indicating the course taken and the grade they earned to receive employer reimbursement.
+Given PMBA students often receive reimbursement for classes, we provide an early grade listing on official letterhead from our office each semester indicating the course taken and the grade they earned to receive employer reimbursement.